Building Christians Up From The Foundation & Unto Perfection

 A little leaven will leaven the whole lump

-We now see that the Bible should be tested based on its accuracy.
-But for some reason, many people choose to test it by age instead.
-So let’s play a fun little game to explore why this is a horrible way to test the Bible.
+Let’s play a fun little game to explore why this is a horrible way to test the accuracy of the Bible.

-Let’s say that in the year 1200 a book is written which says, “The farmer had a brown dog.”
-In 1210 a copy of the book is written which says the same thing.
+Let’s say that in the year 1900 AD, a book is written which says, “The farmer had a brown dog.”
+In 1950 AD, a copy of the book is written which instead says, “The farmer had a yellow dog.”
+It is discredited, and further copies use the 1900 AD, version going forward.
+Finally, in the year 1990 AD, yet another copy is written using the copies of the 1900 AD, version as its source.

 I have had many conversations with people who have very twisted views on doctrines in the Bible.
-Many times it is because of the version they use.
+Sometimes it is because of the version they use.
 A little leaven will leaven the whole lump.
-In Unit 1:4a we will examine this in more detail.
+In Unit 1:4a, we will examine this in more detail.

-****Please note that none of this information is meant to claim using other versions of the Bible is wrong.
-What we present here is simply information which gives you an idea of how to handle situations where different versions may say different things and you need to know which one is the authority.
-Since all versions of the Bible do contain most of the same information they therefore must also contain the word of God.
+**** Please note that none of this information is meant to claim that using versions of the Bible other than the KJV is wrong.
+What I present here is simply information to give you an idea of how to handle situations where different versions may say different things, and you need to know which one is the authority.
+Since all versions of the Bible contain most of the same information, they therefore must also contain the word of God.

-In fact, since the KJV is often difficult for many people to read we would normally suggest the NLT.
-Once again, On The Line Ministries DOES use the KJV only but we do not downplay the word of God in other versions even if it is mixed with something else.
-We simply show why the KJV IS the authority when there may be a conflict.****
+In fact, since the KJV is often difficult for many people to read, I would normally suggest the NLT.
+Once again, On The Line Ministries DOES use the KJV only, but I do not downplay the word of God in other versions, even if it is mixed with something else.
+I simply show why the KJV IS the authority when there may be a conflict. ****

 Unit 1:4a – What Bible Translation Is Best OR